-C. Officer and Governor Travel to and Attendance at National/Regional Events
+C. Officer and Governor Travel to and Attendance at National/Regional Events (Section C.1 updated and approved by the Board of Governors on January 18, 2019)

 Educational, training, or networking events for officers and/or governors are approved as part of the budget process based on the educational/networking value.
 Examples include the Bar Leaders Conference, Western States Bar Conference, American Bar Association annual or mid-year meetings, or meetings of the National Council of Bar Presidents.